AIC Gold Medal

 2014 Medalist: Ronald Breslow

-Ronald Breslow, professor of chemistry and biology at Columbia University, will receive the 2014 AIC Gold Medal at Heritage Day on May 15, 2014.
+Ronald Breslow, professor of chemistry and biology at Columbia University, received the 2014 AIC Gold Medal at Heritage Day on May 15, 2014.

 Breslow is one of 12 University Professors at Columbia and a former chairman of the chemistry department.
 His research includes synthesis of the cyclopropenyl cation, the simplest aromatic system and the first aromatic compound prepared with other than six electrons in a ring.
 He established the phenomenon of antiaromaticity and discovered the chemical mechanism used by thiamine (vitamin B1) in biochemical reactions.
 He has synthesized molecules that imitate enzymatic reactions, including the development of remote functionalization reactions and of artificial enzymes.
 Other research involved use of the hydrophobic effect in organic synthesis and in mechanistic chemistry.
 Recently Breslow developed a new group of cytodifferentiating agents with approved use in cancer chemotherapy and demonstrated chemistry that can account for the origin of prebiotic homochirality of amino acids and sugars on Earth.